trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 Now you can call the contract from any Tezos client, including Octez.

-To increment the current storage by a certain value, call the `increment` entrypoint, as in this example:
+To increment the current storage by a certain value, call the `increment` entrypoint, as in this example, again changing `$MY_TZ_ADDRESS` to the address or local name of the wallet that you created earlier in the tutorial:

 ```bash
 octez-client --wait none transfer 0 from $MY_TZ_ADDRESS to my-counter --entrypoint 'increment' --arg '5' --burn-cap 0.1